johncoleman83/printf/README.md

   (integer), and ``b`` (binary) to the buffer.
   * ``./specifier_Sp.c``: functions to write specifiers: ``S`` (string and hex combination), and ``p`` (pointers in hexidecimal).

+  #### files that comtain modifier functions
+  * ``./modifiers_long.c``: contains functions to print long integers in signed and unsigned decimal, and unsigned hex and octal.

 * ``./helper_funcs.c``: file that contains helper functions